Brazil's Temer sticks to leaner government plan after outcry

-BRASILIA Vice President Michel Temer, expected to take over soon as Brazil's acting president, plans to cut the number of government ministries to 22 from 32, a close advisor said on Tuesday.
+BRASILIA May 10 Vice President Michel Temer, expected to take over soon as Brazil's acting president, plans to cut the number of government ministries to 22 from 32 and exclude the central bank governor from the cabinet, three sources close to him said on Tuesday.

-Temer appeared to waver in recent days on a vow to eliminate about 10 ministries as he sought to accommodate political allies to widen support for a transitional government, but Senator Romero Jucá said the vice president was sticking with the plan.
+Temer had wavered on his original vow to eliminate about 10 ministries as he sought to accommodate political allies to widen support for a transitional government.
+But staunch criticism convinced him to stick to the plan, they said.

 Temer is set to replace President Dilma Rousseff if the Senate votes on Wednesday, as expected, to put her on trial for breaking budget laws in an impeachment process that will end 13 years of rule by the leftist Workers Party.